EsteeBrooks/my_memory_allocator/README.md

-Final project for Computer Systems by Professor Ari Shamash
+Final project for Computer Systems for Professor Ari Shamash

 Assignment: Create a your own implementation of malloc() and free().
 Implement function for print statistics as well.